geudde/attic-chest/pages/11.season-10/02.meeting-95/08.dream/docs.md

 <div class="author">Miss Appleton</div>

-<span class="title">Sent to the Editor of The Attic Chest for acceptance or refusal</span>
+<span class="title">Sent to the Editor of the Attic Chest for acceptance or refusal</span>

 Sir